Skip to main content

 Next Steps

-Now that you understand the Project Manager interface, learn how to work with projects:
+Now that you understand the Project Manager interface, continue with the most practical next action: